 Why invest in UX?

-From the perspective of stakeholders in a business considering UX, the common questions tend to revolve around what the return on investment, or ROI, is.
+From the perspective of stakeholders in a business considering hiring a UX Design agency, the common questions tend to revolve around what the return on investment, or ROI, is.

 A well performed UX process will identify strengths and weaknesses in your product, provide you with a highly accurate understanding of your target audience, knowing what they want, what they need, and what they expect from your product will help you inform better design decisions, creating successful products that provide a ROI.